apache/yunikorn-site/docs/api/scheduler.md

 ## Node utilization

-Show how every node is distributed with regard to utilization.
+Show how every node is distributed with regard to dominant resource utilization.

 **URL** : `/ws/v1/scheduler/node-utilization`